vimarsh244/mywebsite-hugo/content/posts/why-india-needs-its-own-cryptocurrency.md

 **Can prevent social deplatformation**

 The president of the United States was [deplatformed ](https://www.washingtonpost.com/technology/2021/01/16/how-twitter-banned-trump/ "Washington post news on President Trump being banned from social media")from Twitter, Facebook and also YouTube (partially).
 Even though we have restricted several Chinese services like TikTok; US still has the power to easily block social media access to our leaders and important organizations especially in case of emergency.
 If we have a decentralized platform that runs on say Ethereum network then it is not possible for a single entity to deplatform a user, without the majority saying so.
-It also paves the path for several startups to take advantage of this and create such neutral platforms.
+It also paves the path for several startups to take advantage and create such neutral platforms.

 **Prevent financial deplatforming**